cheind/rgbd-correction/README.md

 Code and dataset created by members of [PROFACTOR Gmbh](http://www.profactor.at).

 ## Cite us
-If you want to cite our work or this database use the following
+If you use our dataset / code in your research and would like to cite us, we suggest the following BibTeX format.

 ```
 @InProceedings{,